storm-enroute/mecha/README.md

 Since the subprojects are just normal SBT projects, you can work on them directly.
 Sometimes you need to do this to more easily invoked project-specific commands.

+To switch between projects, you will need to specify their full path, since the subprojects are defined as sbt `RootProject`s.

+    project {file:/C:/cygwin/home/scala-fanboy/workspaces/scala/examples/mecha-super-repo/examples-core-utils}

+Luckily, auto-complete's here to the rescue!

 ### Project Configuration and the Input Query DSL